 When it comes to finding auto transportation for this specific Silverado model, things can get a bit tricky.
 Since it’s a larger pickup truck, any auto transportation company will tack on an overweight vehicle fee, which should be anywhere from $150-$300 depending on the shipping company.
 A good rule of thumb for the Silverado lineup is to take its model (1500, 2500, 3500) and dividing it by ten, thus giving you a rough estimate for the overweight vehicle fee you’ll need to pay your auto transportation company.
 The second major factor is where it’s coming from and going to, but this pertains to the pickup and delivery locations as opposed to the type of vehicle you’re shipping.
 It’s best to ship from areas close to heavily-used interstate highways, as it’ll keep your cost down and availability up – auto transportation companies run on common routes, so picking up and dropping off from a location not far off the beaten path will always help save money in the auto transportation department.
 Regardless, your auto transportation company will give you all the information you need to know when it comes to securing auto transportation for your Silverado.

 But no matter where you’re shipping to or from, American Auto Shipping is here to help.
-Simply fill out our free online auto transportation quote request form and you’ll receive up to ten free quotes from our reputable and reliable auto shipping companies.
-We clear all our auto transportation advertisers for reliability ahead of time, and we make sure that they are all fully licensed, bonded, insured and in compliance will all state and federal regulations and restrictions before we send them your information, so you can rest assured the auto transportation quotes you get will be from safe and reliable auto transport companies.
+Simply fill out our free online auto transportation quote request form and you’ll receive an instant quote.
+We clear all our auto transportation carriers for reliability ahead of time, and we make sure that they are all fully licensed, bonded, insured and in compliance will all state and federal regulations and restrictions before we send them to pick up your car.
+So you can rest assured that you are getting a fair auto transportation quote.
 You can also call our toll-free number to speak to our own auto transportation representatives and ask questions pertaining to your shipment or the auto transportation industry in general.
 So go ahead, fill out our free form, or give us a call, and find out what American Auto Shipping can do for you.